XueyunF/nsp_phylogeo/README.md

 # Phylogeographic-analysis-of-nine-spined-sticklebacks
-Scripts and code used in manuscript Detailed phylogeographic analysis of sticklebacks reveals challenges in genetic studies of admixed populations.
+Scripts and code used in manuscript "Detailed phylogeographic analysis of sticklebacks reveals challenges in genetic studies of admixed populations".